 Since 2018, this series of projects has supported international and local nongovernmental organizations that work with USAID, enabling them to better manage pharmaceutical and medical commodities (PMC) in humanitarian crisis settings, which will improve PMC availability for people affected by rapid-onset disasters—such as earthquakes, volcanoes, and floods—and slow-onset, complex emergencies and crises, including drought and conflict.
 We equip the organizations with resources, guidance, training, and follow-up support, and these organizations and their staff will, in turn, support partners, local organizations, and other health program managers in the field, as summarized in this infographic.

-Using JSI's standard competency-based curriculum in an innovative blended learning setting, we offer supply chain management courses that are highly participatory, iterative, and user-centered.
+Using JSI's standard competency-based curriculum in an innovative blended learning setting with adaptations for humanitarian settings, we offer supply chain management courses that are highly participatory, iterative, and user-centered.
 They help course participants identify practical supply chain solutions that they can apply within their organizations.
 These courses are primarily for staff of organizations working with USAID's Bureau for Humanitarian Assistance (BHA).
 Read more about the blended learning course in this blog on USAID's Medium platform.
+As a follow-on activity, some of the blended learning participants engaged with supply chain experts through a mentorship project to help advance their organizations' supply chain systems.

 Webinars and Technical Discussions